eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Change log
 ==========

-Version 1.2.2 - Reworked Guided Tours
+Version 1.2.2 - Template Management with Examples
 ________________

 Add Templates and Template Management Documentation for extension the Layout.